 Music Courses (MU)

-101 Introduction to Reading and Writing Music (4 credits; Fall) An elementary course in the elements and fundamentals of music, stressing practical application of clefs, scales, keys, rhythms and meters, chords, and a functional knowledge of the general field of music.
+101 Introduction to Reading and Writing Music (4 credits; Fall, Spring) An elementary course in the elements and fundamentals of music, stressing practical application of clefs, scales, keys, rhythms and meters, chords, and a functional knowledge of the general field of music.
 Includes the nature and organization of various kinds of performing groups, the business of music, and copyright and publishing aspects.
 No prior knowledge of music is necessary.

-102 Song Writing, Melody, Harmony, Arranging and Composing Music (4 credits; Spring) Review of music fundamentals, stressing harmonic procedures from a practical and functional point of view.
+102 Song Writing, Melody, Harmony, Arranging and Composing Music (4 credits; Fall, Spring) Review of music fundamentals, stressing harmonic procedures from a practical and functional point of view.
 Emphasizes use of chords and chord progressions and includes creative work at individual levels of interest and competency.
 Prerequisite: MU 101 or the equivalent with permission of the instructor.

 141 Survey of Jazz (4 credits, Fall) (3 credits, Spring) Chronological survey of jazz as an art form from its origins to the present, with special emphasis on stylistic tendencies, performers, composers, arrangers and social implications.
 Intended to enhance the appreciation of jazz and to consider the perspective of specific social and economic conditions which influenced the development of styles and trends.